Members of the St. Louis IDAB volunteer at the University City Children's Center.

-Approximately 250 military veterans, with an average of nine years of service, are currently employed with Peabody in the U.S. Many employees continue to serve in the U.S. National Guard or Reserves, and their ongoing duty is a source of honor and pride to Peabody.
-The company celebrates employees who have served their country to protect freedoms and honors veterans during national holidays.
+In the U.S., Peabody currently employs more than 340 military veterans, with an average of 10 years of service.
+Many employees currently serve in the U.S. National Guard or Reserves, and their ongoing duty is a source of honor and pride to Peabody.

-Austin Everet, an NPower intern for Peabody, was successfully converted to a full-time contractor in Information Technology and now works on-site at Peabody headquarters.
+Austin Everett, an NPower intern for Peabody, was successfully converted to a full-time contractor in Information Technology and now works on-site at Peabody headquarters.